qutip/qutip-jax/doc/source/solver.rst

 ========================

-To use the jax arrays in Qutip solver such as ``mesolve``, two conditions must be fullfill:
+To use JAX's arrays in QuTiP's solvers such as ``mesolve``, two conditions must be met:

-1. All opertors and states must use jax arrays.
+1. All opertors and states must use JAX arrays.
 2. An ODE integrator supporting Jax must be used.
-   ODE solver from the diffrax project are made available when importing qutip-jax
+   Currently, an ODE solver from the diffrax project is made available when importing qutip-jax.

+The following code shows an example of how to use JAX:

 .. code-block::